The Difference Between Snoring & Sleep Apnea

 Snoring can occur temporarily or due to an underlying issue.
-Instances such as a cold, alcohol, weight loss or gain, and age can induce snoring.
+Things like frequent colds, alcohol abuse, weight fluctuation, and age can induce snoring.
 It can also be indicative of serious health conditions, such as sleep apnea.

 What is Sleep Apnea?

 There are three types of sleep apnea: obstructive, central, and mixed.
-The most common form of sleep apnea is obstructive sleep apnea, which occurs when the throat muscles relax, causing your breathing to repeatedly stop and start.
-Obstructive sleep apnea (OSA) is the most common, where the airway is blocked by soft tissue and the throat collapses and closes during sleep.
+The most common form of sleep apnea is obstructive sleep apnea (OSA).
+This form occurs when the throat muscles relax causing the soft tissue to collapse which results in your breathing to repeatedly stop and start.

 Treating Your Snoring & Sleep Apnea

-You’ve already made too many trips to the pharmacy and more nights on the couch than you’d care to admit to address your sleep concerns.
-You may have even tried a few of the gadgets promising relief from Amazon.
-The search stops here.
+You’ve already made too many trips to the pharmacy and had more nights on the couch than you’d care to admit because of your irregular sleeping.
+You may have even spent money on "fast relief" remedies from certain online shopping hubs.
+Well, the search stops here.

 ADVENT knows you need to breathe right to sleep right.
-In fact, nearly 80% of snoring and sleep apnea sufferers have blockage in both the throat and nose, that’s why we we’ve pioneered The Breathing Triangle® evaluation.
+In fact, nearly 80% of those suffering from noring and sleep apnea have blockage in both the throat and nose.
+To get a better understanding of possible treatment we’ve pioneered The Breathing Triangle® evaluation.

 With a proper breathing triangle evaluation, we can detect any underlying issues that may be at the root of your snoring.
 With the help of an at home sleep study, we can evaluate your snoring and oxygen levels to detect sleep apnea.

 If determined you suffer from snoring and/or sleep apnea, you may find that you are a candidate for one of ADVENT’s simple, in-office solutions.
-An office-based solution like Balloon Sinuplasty or Turbinate Reduction can help to open up the airways, potentially decreasing snoring or sleep apnea, or making a CPAP or oral appliance therapy more tolerable.
-Once the nasal airways are more open, a simple solution like Snoreplasty can address the areas of the throat.
+An office-based solution like Balloon Sinuplasty or Turbinate Reduction can help to open up the airways, potentially decreasing snoring or sleep apnea.
+These procedures can also make a CPAP or oral appliance therapy more tolerable.
+Once the nasal airways are more open, Snoreplasty is a possible solution that can address the afflicted areas of the throat.